Tenants' Rights in Maryland

 Maryland’s Fair Housing Act

 In addition to Federal law, the state of Maryland has its own fair housing rules.
 These rules act as a supplement to the federal law.
 The state of Maryland protects three additional classes of people.
+These are:

 - Marital Status